ceres-solver/ceres-solver/docs/source/solving.rst

    A full multiline description of the state of the solver after termination.

+.. function:: bool IsSolutionUsable() cost;

+   Whether the solution returned by the optimization algorithm can be relied on to be numerically sane.
+This will be the case if `Solver::Summary:termination_type` is set to `CONVERGENCE`, `NO_CONVERGENCE` or `USER_SUCCESS`, i.e., either the solver converged by meeting one of the convergence tolerances or because the user indicated that it had converged or it ran to the maximum number of iterations or time.

 .. member:: MinimizerType Solver::Summary::minimizer_type

    Type of minimization algorithm used.